Kosovo: Farm and Agriculture Specialist

 Program name: tranSend (1-2 years)

-Assignment is 1-2 years with some Albanian language study.
+Term: 1-2 years, with some Albanian language study.

 Context: This land-locked country in the Balkans belonged to the southern part of Serbia until it declared its independence in February 2008.
 With a dominant population of two million mostly ethnic Albanians (90%), it has a history of many bitter conflicts with the Serbs (10%); the most recent one was in 1999, when Serbia invaded and burned down many houses.
 With much devastation to the economy and infrastructure, Kosova is now slowly working to re-build.
 Many, however, seek to leave Kosova in search of a better life.